 15 Best Things to Do in Whitby, North Yorkshire + Map

 Whitby is a jewel of the Yorkshire coastline.
-Jaw-dropping sceneries, atmospheric ruin, fresh sea breeze, sandy beaches and a vibrant food scene make this town one of the best places to visit in Yorkshire
+Jaw-dropping sceneries, atmospheric ruin, fresh sea breeze, sandy beaches and a vibrant food scene make this town one of the best places to visit in Yorkshire.

 Also, this seaside town has hundreds of years of fascinating history.
 It all started in the 7th century with the founding of Whitby Abbey.
 Later, in the 18th and 19th centuries, it became a bustling hub for shipbuilding and whaling.